ros-navigation/docs.nav2.org/tutorials/docs/navigate_through_poses.rst

 several waypoints, follow a preferred corridor, inspect multiple locations, or break a larger navigation task into smaller intentional steps.

+The `NavigateThroughPoses action definition <https://api.nav2.org/actions/kilted/navigatethroughposes.html>`_ describes the goal, result, and feedback messages used by this behavior.
+The goal contains the ordered poses and an optional behavior tree override.
+The result provides an error code and human-readable error message when navigation does not succeed.
+The feedback is especially useful for monitoring progress because it reports values such as the robot's current pose, navigation time, estimated time remaining, number of recoveries, distance remaining, and number of poses remaining.
+The Python example below logs ``distance_remaining`` and ``number_of_poses_remaining`` from that feedback message.

 In Simple Commander, ``BasicNavigator.goThroughPoses(...)`` is the convenience API for this behavior.
 It waits for the ``NavigateThroughPoses`` action server, packages the provided ``nav_msgs/Goals`` message into a